ajbolivar23/ajbolivar23.github.io/README.md

 # ajbolivar.github.io
 ## My Favorite Band
 - - -
-### ***Ereaserheads***
+### ***Eraserheads***

 ![EHEADS](https://modernparenting.onemega.com/wp-content/uploads/2022/09/Our-90s-Hearts-The-Eraserheads-are-Reuniting-for-a-Concert.jpg)

-> #### Ereaserheads A 1989 formation of the Filipino alternative music group Eraserheads,. *Ely Buendia*, *Buddy Zabala*, *Marcus Adoro*, and *Raimund Marasigan* made comprised the band's lineup, which helped it become one of the most well-known and successful in the history of Filipino music.
+> #### Eraserheads A 1989 formation of the Filipino alternative music group Eraserheads,. *Ely Buendia*, *Buddy Zabala*, *Marcus Adoro*, and *Raimund Marasigan* made comprised the band's lineup, which helped it become one of the most well-known and successful in the history of Filipino music.
 They are known as "The Beatles of the Philippines" and are credited with starting a second round of band invasions in Manila.

 ![EHEADS](https://bandwagon-gig-finder.s3.amazonaws.com/editorials/uploads/pictures/6971/content_ultraelectromagneticpop_eraserheads.jpg)

-- Ereaserheads Greatest Songs
+- Eraserheads Greatest Songs
 - - -
 1. ***Huwag Mo Ng Itanong***